MBD-1 / MOSFET BASS Distortion

 Tone: Tilt-style tone control for the distortion channel centered around 300Hz or 600Hz depending on position of “Shift” control.

-Depth: Controls the amount of low end injected into the input of the distortion channel.
-Less depth for more cut and more depth for low end.
+Depth: Controls the amount of low end injected into the distortion channel.
+Less depth for a brighter tone and more depth for a thicker tone.

 Boost Trim: Internal trim pot (left hand side when looking at the PCB) which controls the amount of input gain to accommodate a wide range of basses.
 Boost range is from 3dB to 29dB of boost.
 Set at the factory at around 9 dB boost which works well with most basses.

-Bias Trim: Internal trim pot (right hand side when looking at PCB) which controls the bias of the parallel JFET boost stage.
-Set at the factory at around 5V.
-Not really worth messing with as the bias is set for mostly clean headroom.
+Bias Trim: Internal trim pot (right hand side when looking at PCB) which controls the bias of the parallel JFET boost channel.
+Set at the factory at around 5V for the most amount of clean headroom.

 Use only 9VDC 2.1mm center negative (boss-style) power adapters.
 Isolated pedal specific power supplies are highly recommended.
 Damnation Audio pedals are designed for maximum headroom and ideal performance with a 9V supply.
 Going above 9VDC will damage your pedal and void any warranties.
 Damnation Audio pedals do not accept 9V batteries.